 That’s where it comes down to how the instruments are used - if they’re used responsibly it is identical to buying shares.
 The big difference here is that you can also short them i.e. basically profit if Next shares decline in value.
 These are the circumstances in which contracts for difference can be such powerful instruments - because you can make money on a falling market.
 Even better you can use CFDs to hedge your portfolio of shares so in a falling market your losses are mitigated - people who had short index positions as hedging instruments have actually done quite well out of this market, better than those people who only had a long only portfolio.

 It is however important to recognise that margin trading carries inherent risks and you need to manage this risk by taking volatility into account and using sensible risk management.
-CFDs aren't suitable for laid back investors who want to buy and forget; they require hands-on attention and being prepared to make a sharp decision quickly.
-I wouldn't recommend anyone who is starting out to gear himself/herself beyond 1:3 for the first year or two of trading.
+CFDs aren’t suitable for laid back investors who want to buy and forget; they require hands-on attention and the preparation to be able to take decisions quickly.
+I wouldn’t recommend anyone who is starting out to gear himself/herself beyond 1:3 for the first year or two of trading.
 Gear yourself too aggressively and it is like pointing a gun to your head as the higher the leverage, the faster money disappears in front of your eyes if a position moves against you.
 On the other hand use gearing responsibly and you stand to reap the benefits.

 A: You are in control of the leverage used in your trading account and don't need to use the full leverage that brokers make available to you.
 In fact, if you so wanted you could treat your CFD trading account like a conventional share dealing account and only limit your exposure to what you would invest in a normal trading account.
 So for instance, if you have $20,000 cash in your CFD account you could always take positions equaling no more than $20,000 in market exposure.
 This would equal zero leverage and represents no more risk than a standard share dealing account.
 This, coupled with sensible stop losses is a good way to gain some experience while minimizing risks.